 Other considerations that can make a difference in your approach are:

 The answers to the above questions should make a difference in your approach.
-Why send to folks who have no interest in what your new business has to offer?
-That again makes you no different than a spammer.
+Why send it to folks who have no interest in what your new business has to offer?
+That, again, makes you no different than a spammer.

 Next comes all those contacts you’ve collected over time.
-The same question applies to those who you at one point knew, but you haven’t been in touch for a while.
+The same question applies to those who you at one point knew but haven’t been in touch with for a while.
 Not all contacts are qualified leads.

 First Impressions Encourage New Business

 You want to be more concerned about making that stellar first impression.
 One that is targeted to the recipient and will encourage them to want to do business with you.